nemuulen/heat_stress_data_visualization/README.md

 ## **Overview**

-This repository focuses on redesigning an existing spatial data into a dynamic and browser-based visualization using design principles.
+This repository focuses on redesigning existing spatial data into a dynamic and browser-based visualization using design principles.
 The redesigned map shows heat stress risks across the United States using temperature and humidity data.
 This interactive Folium-based map helps users explore heat index categories with real-time controls for marker appearance, category filtering, and more!

 ---